 As I'd related in my battle for electricity, getting service to the house was not a trivial process.
-Indeed, it took years and was made many times worse than it was at the outset owing to new requirements established in January 2018 by JCP&L. Service was at long last completed and energized 29 October 2018.
+Indeed, it took years and was made many times worse than it was at the outset owing to new requirements established in January 2018 by JCP&L. Service was at long last connected and the house energized 29 October 2018.

 Like the main living space, my office and studio are likewise bristling with outlets that I not only don't need, but will eventually cover up with built-in cabinetry.
 On the other hand, the outlet requirement for a garage is pretty minimal—only one is necessary—whereas my garage includes a workshop, so I've installed eight.
 Half of them can be seen below, along with boxes for six 4-foot overhead light fixtures.

-The garage is home to the main breaker panel (#1 on diagram at right; photo below left), next to the roll-up door and directly adjacent to the meter outside (#2); it handles all of the utilities, such as the HVAC system, water heaters, appliances, etc. Located conveniently next to the inside garage door, a sub-panel (#3; below right) has all of the general lighting and outlet breakers.
-This actually simplified the wiring by pulling a half-dozen circuits out of the main panel, and saved over 200 feet of wire at the same time.
+The garage is home to the main breaker panel (#1 on diagram at right; photo below left), next to the garage door and directly adjacent to the meter outside (#2); it handles all of the utilities, such as the HVAC system, water heaters, appliances, etc. Located conveniently next to the inside garage door, a sub-panel (#3; below right) has all of the general lighting and outlet breakers.
+This actually simplified the wiring by pulling a half-dozen circuits out of the main panel, and it saved over 200 feet of wire at the same time.

 Some code requirements can leave you scratching your head.
 For instance, the breaker box labels cannot be written by hand, no matter how neat and legible your writing may be!
 Instead, they must be printed by some means, such as a labeling machine or computer-generated artwork.
 Go figure.